marijnh/Eloquent-JavaScript/04_data.md

 {{indexsee "dot character", "period character"}}
 {{index "[] (subscript)", "period character", "square brackets", "computed property", [property, access]}}

 The two main ways to access properties in JavaScript are with a dot and with square brackets.
 Both `value.x` and `value[x]` access a property on `value`—but not necessarily the same property.
 The difference is in how `x` is interpreted.
 When using a dot, the word after the dot is the literal name of the property.
 When using square brackets, the expression between the brackets is _evaluated_ to get the property name.
-Whereas `value.x` fetches the property of `value` named "x", `value[x]` tries to evaluate the expression `x` and uses the result, converted to a string, as the property name.
+Whereas `value.x` fetches the property of `value` named "x", `value[x]` takes the value of the variable named `x` and uses the that, converted to a string, as the property name.

 So if you know that the property you are interested in is called _color_, you say `value.color`.
 If you want to extract the property named by the value held in the binding `i`, you say `value[i]`.
 Property names are strings.
 They can be any string, but the dot notation works only with names that look like valid binding names.
 So if you want to access a property named _2_ or _John Doe_, you must use square brackets: `value[2]` or `value["John Doe"]`.